-Our termly TLT Staff Newsletter ensures all employees are kept updated on news from across the Trust.
-Each school has an opportunity to showcase their achievements within that term and there are additional features on the governance structures and updates on our 3-Year Strategic Plan.
+This year we have continued with our termly TLT Staff Newsletter ensuring all employees are kept updated on news from across the Trust.
+Each school has an opportunity to showcase their achievements within that term and there are additional features on the governance structures, information from central services (IT, Finance and HR), and updates on our 3-Year Strategic Plan.
 A regular feature in the newsletter are pages dedicated to wellbeing guidance, advice, and information.

 Emotional health and wellbeing has been a significant focus with employees.
-On 19 April 2022 we held a Trust-Wide Conference Day which all staff from every school attended.
-The focus for the day was staff wellbeing, with positive and supportive input from two keynote speakers in the morning and a series of workshops throughout the afternoon with tips and advice to support staff in taking care of themselves.
-The survey responses from the day were hugely positive.
+On 17 April 2023 we held a Trust-wide Wellbeing afternoon which all staff from every school attended.
+The afternoon was made up of a menu of options for staff to attend; activities, speakers and workshops, designed to provide information, tools and methodology to staff to support them with mental health throughout the year.
+The survey responses from the day were hugely positive and a similar event is being planned for January 2024.

-Mental health and wellbeing for both staff and pupils are standing items on every Executive Board Meeting.
-A Trust wide network group continues to develop an ongoing health and wellbeing action plan for employees of the Trust with activities to support work/life balance.
+A Trust-wide network group continues to develop an ongoing health and wellbeing action plan for employees of the Trust with activities to support work/life balance.